 Inspections & Licenses

-Inspections conducted by the Bureau of Environmental Health (BEH) are conducted to determine compliance with Massachusetts Department of Public Health (MA DPH) statutes and regulations as well as federal statutory requirements.
-The frequency of facility inspections is risk based.
-The purpose of facility inspections is to protect the health and well-being of Massachusetts residents.
+Inspections conducted by the Bureau of Climate and Environmental Health (BCEH) are conducted to determine compliance with Massachusetts Department of Public Health (MA DPH) statutes and regulations as well as federal statutory requirements.

 For more information about the Lead Law and associated regulations, please visit the CLPPP website here.